 Load Excursion Screen

-- This screen displays all the public excursions on the server as well as the private ones.
+- This screen displays all the public excursions on the server as well as the private ones stored on the phone.
 As you can see the title of the excursion, publisher, and the date the route was created are displayed in a list.
 Currently the list is displayed by the date and time created, the earliest/oldest routes displayed at the top.

-- When a route is clicked on it is loaded into the main page, this allows the user to view the route and compare where they are to its starting location.
+- When a route is clicked on it is loaded into the main page, this allows the user to view the route and compare see where they are to compared to the route.its starting location.
 Also all the observations that were made can be clicked on to display the information

 Add Observation Screen

 - In order to access this screen the GPS recording must be set to ON.

+It was programmed this way so that all observations lie on the route path.

-- Once a route is being recorded then an observation can be added, the title and description are left up to the decision of the user while the GPS location is provided to the user by the phone.
+- Once a route is being recorded then an observation can be added, the title and description are left up to the decision of the user while the GPS location is provided to the user by the phone. and is not editable.

 Edit Observation Screen